CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.1 crypto concept.md

 When institutions use cryptographic procedures and products, they must observe various legal framework conditions.
 For example, in some countries, cryptographic procedures may not be used without government approval.
 This may result in receivers abroad being unable to read encrypted records because they are not allowed to use the required cryptographic products or may even be liable to prosecution.

-In addition, in many countries, the export of products with strong cryptography is significantly limited.
+In addition, exports of products with strong cryptography are also severely limited in many countries.
 This can lead one to leave sensitive data unencrypted or to protect it with insecure procedures.
 As a result, on the one hand attackers are opened the door and on the other hand, this can also violate national law.
 For example, privacy laws may require that adequate cryptographic procedures be used to protect personal information.
 ### 2 3 Confidentiality or integrity of data due to misconduct

 For example, if an institution uses a crypto-module that is either too complicated to use or not intuitive to use, users may, for convenience or pragmatic reasons, refrain from using it and instead transmit the information in plain text.
 This allows the transmitted information to be intercepted by attackers.